-The application process is restricted to one program.
+The application process is restricted to one Master's/Specialist program.
 There is an application fee for the program as described below, which is a cost in addition to the application fee for university admission.
 Applications to the program must be submitted online through ApplyTexas.
 All application materials must be submitted online, including transcripts and GRE scores.
+GRE scores are not required for School Psychology, Family Therapy, or I/O Psychology (optional).
 Note that all programs require that letters of recommendation and recommendation forms be submitted by writers directly to a specific email address.
-(See specific instructions for each program.)
+(See specific instructions for each program).
 Incomplete applications may not be reviewed.
 In addition to completing the program application described here, applicants are advised that they must complete a university Application for Admission and submit it and all required fees and documents to the university Admissions Office before beginning the program.

 Application deadlines for the master's and specialist programs is Jan.
-25. The application deadline for the Psy.D. program is Dec.
-15. Applicants must ensure that their applications for UHCL admission, GRE scores and supporting transcripts are all received by the university Office of Admissions and the Professional Psychology program of choice.
+25. The application deadline for the PsyD program is Dec.15.
+Applicants must ensure that their applications for UHCL admission, GRE scores and supporting transcripts are all received by the university Office of Admissions and the Professional Psychology program of choice.